March 17, 2020 – Mobile Workshop

 Lunch will be served onsite after the tours.
-Please wear good walking shoes for the tour of Acoma Pueblo—there will be an opportunity to walk down the original steps leading to the pueblo as well.
+Please wear good walking shoes for the tour of Acoma Pueblo, the surfaces are very uneven, close toed shoes are recommended—there will be an opportunity to walk down the original steps leading to the pueblo as well.

 Local artisans will be exhibiting and selling the world-famous pottery from Acoma as well as jewelry and other souvenirs at the Sky City Cultural Center.
 We hope you will consider supporting these local artists.

 More information about Acoma Pueblo Sky City can be found on their website.

 The schedule for March 17th can be found here.